under0tech/autopilot_bee_sim/README.md

 # Autopilot with Target Following for FPV Combat Drone (Simulator version)

 ## Autopilot "BEE"
 Autopilot "BEE", installed on the companion computer on the FPV Combat Drone, has the ability to locate and track targets autonomously.
-It can approach targets, prepare for an attack, execute the attack (releasing the bomb), and safely fallback to complete the mission — all without requiring operator involvement.
+It can approach targets, prepare for an attack, execute the attack (releasing the bomb), and safely fallback to complete the mission — all without operator involvement.
 The system operates in automatic mode.
 It can also detect anti-drone systems and switch into KILL mode to neutralize threat.

 ### MODES:
 `OFF`  -  autopilot is inactive, awaiting operator input to switch to any of the modes.
 Only telemetry monitoring and logging are active.

-`READY`  -  in addition to the functionalities of the previous mode, the Anti-Drone system is activated for threat recognition, with the option to switch to the `KILL` mode.
+`READY`  -  in addition to the functionalities of the previous mode, the Anti-Drone system recognition is activated, with the option to switch to the `KILL` mode.

-`KILL`  -  automatically activated when the Anti-Drone system detects a threat.
-Tasks align with those of the `DESTROY` mode.
+`KILL`  -  automatically activates when the Anti-Drone system detects a threat.
+Tasks align with the `DESTROY` mode.

-`DESTROY`  -  locate and neutralize a target.
+`DESTROY`  -  locates and neutralizes a target.
 Autopilot activates the camera, scans for targets, captures them upon detection, and proceeds with destruction.

 ## Simulator
 Simulator version is designed to develop and debug computer vision with target following and entire Autopilot work using `Microsoft AirSim`, `ArduCopter SITL` and `Mission Planner` running on Linux.

 ## Environment
 For the development and debugging process, a robust computer is necessary due to the requirements for `Microsoft AirSim`.
-During the Autopilot development I used an `Ubuntu 23.10 - based computer` equipped with a `16-Core processor` and `16GB RAM`.
+During the Autopilot development I used an `Ubuntu 23.10 - based computer` equipped with a `16-Core processor` and `16 GB RAM`.

 Set up the environment:
 1. [Microsoft AirSim](https://github.com/Microsoft/AirSim/releases)